scottjbarr/xmlunfuglify/README.md

 # XML Unfugly

-A small Go program that unfuglies (or prettifies) XML form stdin.
+A small Go program that unfuglies (or prettifies) XML from stdin.

 The solution was found on Stackoverflow, and I've just packaged it up.